ir-engine/ir-engine/README.md

 ## License

 [CPAL](LICENSE) - Copyright (c) 2021-2024 Infinite Reality.
-Napster Engine, formerly known as iR Engine, Ethereal Engine, and XREngine
+Napster Engine, formerly known as Napster Engine, Ethereal Engine, and XREngine

 If you wish to use Napster Engine under the open-source CPAL license, attribution is required.
 Please see attribution guidelines in the [LICENSE](LICENSE) file.
 Other licensing options are available, please contact us for more information.